tarsmachine/tarsmachine.github.io/index.md

 > An existing niche distribution that I can leverage the community and expand from there

-Except people who DM/Cold email me, my project [got recommended]((https://wiki.nikitavoloboev.xyz/other/wiki-workflow#similar-wikis-i-liked)) by a popular open source knowledge community leader on his list of favorite knowledge wikis.
+Except for people who DM/Cold email me, my project [got recommended]((https://wiki.nikitavoloboev.xyz/other/wiki-workflow#similar-wikis-i-liked)) by a popular open-source knowledge community leader on his list of favorite knowledge wikis.

-The other knowledge wiki owners on the list and their followers are my targeted early user since they are maintaining a digital memories, knowledge base project like myslef.
+The other knowledge wiki owners on the list and their followers are my targeted early user since they are maintaining digital memory, knowledgebase project like myself.

-I will leverage the niche community of knowledge base users first, then expand it to more broad user base.
+I will leverage the niche community of knowledge base users first, then expand it to a more broad user base.

-I cold reached 10 people from the community for my idea, they all signed up the waiting list.

 ### Why Now

-Screenshots in people's phone are the most underdiscovered personal memories other than photos, also is the hardest media to discover.
+Screenshots in people's phones are the most under-discovered personal memories other than photos, also are the hardest media to discover.

 ### What's Special

 We are creating another media interface layer by making the static media files like screenshots, pdfs interactively alive.
-For examples, you can screenshots the screen while you listen to a Podcast episode as a bookmark, same when you saving Instagram photos for wish list ideas.
+For example, you can screenshot the screen while you listen to a podcast episode as a bookmark, same when you save Instagram photos for wish list ideas.
 We also plan to design the next standard of interactive pdf format, which is including animation, videos, Flash (Demo).